 This was the first chance I got to look at myself in the mirror, really look.
-I hadn’t paid much attention at Agora since I was a little distracted by the conversation.
+I hadn't paid much attention at Agora since I was a little distracted by the conversation I was having with Cecil.
 The fact that my lines had changed color never hit me until I was standing in my own bathroom, applying makeup for my birthday party.

 And boy did I look freaky.